ARW4/FPL_Project/README.md

 <br> Saving the output & closing virtual machine:
 - The r script creates csv files that need to be saved back to the repository before the virtual machine uninstalls and closes.
 - Github actions does this by committing the results using the local email and username
-- The YAML code specifies to only udate the files in the repository if there are changes to commit.
+- The YAML code specifies to only update the files in the repository if there are changes to commit.
 If there are no updates to the data then the results will not be committed.
 ````yaml
       - name: Commit results
         run: |